 8449 Leesburg Pike

 Tysons Corner, VA 22182

-Airport Arrival and Departure: Arrivals need land in Dulles between 10am and 2pm on the Check-In Day (Sunday) of your camper’s session.
-Departures need to be scheduled to leave between 12pm and 4pm on the Check-Out Day (Saturday) of your camper’s session.
+Airport Arrival and Departure: Arrivals need to land at Dulles International Airport between 10am and 2pm on the Check-In Day (Sunday) of your camper’s session.
+Departures need to be scheduled to leave Dulles International Airport between 12pm and 4pm on the Check-Out Day (Saturday) of your camper’s session.

 Are most camps American Camp Association (ACA) accredited?

 No. In fact, many camps are not accredited because they are not able to meet the industry standards or because of the amount of work required to become accredited.
 ACA reports that there are approximately 2,400 camps in the United States that are accredited, yet there are approximately 12,000 camps.
 We are very proud of this distinction and our commitment to excellence through ACA accreditation.

 How many campers and staff do you have?